 Copy editors usually work in a regular 9-to-5 environment (around 40 hours a week).
 But nowadays, many editors prefer to become freelancers and work from home.
 In this situation, you can set your work schedule.

-There are a couple of rungs on the editorial ladder so feel free to climb.
+There are a couple of rungs on the editorial ladder.
 You usually start as a copy editor, but you can go higher with time and become a copy chief or news editor.
 This would enable you to manage a group of copy editors.